 Q. What can I do to keep myself and others healthy while traveling?

 A. We recommend following the CDC guidelines for safe social distancing while in the terminal, whether you are checking in for your flight or waiting at the gate.
 We also encourage passengers to wash their hands frequently, make use of hand sanitizer, and cough or sneeze into their elbow.
-While face masks are not mandatory at the airport, passengers and guests are encouraged to wear a facial covering when possible with all airlines having introduced some type of policy relating to face masks.
+Due to Governor Holcomb's Executive Order, all passengers, guests, and employees in the airport terminal's indoor public spaces must wear a mask, or face covering of some kind, while inside the terminal building.
+FWA and Airport Authority employees will also be following this requirement when out and about in the terminal building.
+All airlines also now require face masks for passengers age 2 and older (with execeptions) and crew.
 If you are sick, or believe you have been exposed to the Coronavirus, we ask that you stay home and make changes to your travel plans.

 Q. I am still scheduled to travel but have decided to cancel my flight.
 How can I do this?